Skip to main content

 Working with data

-This page describes how to aggregate data in Pivot.
-For the instructions about loading and exporting data refer to Loading and exporting data.
+This page describes how to aggregate, format, sort, filter, and pre-process data in Pivot.
+For instructions on loading and exporting data, see Loading data and Exporting data.

 const table = new pivot.Pivot("#root", {